Bijal1121/Vision-Transformer-Implementation/README.md

 # Vision Transformer (ViT) — From Scratch & Transfer Learning

-This repository demonstrates two implementations of **Vision Transformers (ViT)** using PyTorch:
+This repository contains two implementations of **Vision Transformers (ViT)** using PyTorch:

-1. **ViT implemented from scratch** on the MNIST dataset
+1. A complete **ViT architecture implemented from scratch**
-2. **Pretrained ViT fine-tuned** on CIFAR-10
+2. A **pretrained ViT fine-tuned** using transfer learning

-The goal of this project is to understand both:
-- The internal architecture of Vision Transformers
-- Practical transfer learning and fine-tuning workflows
+The project demonstrates both architectural understanding and a practical deep learning workflow.

 ---